 Commandant and Mrs. Wallingford (Nurse Kim) graciously hosted our boarders, staff, and faculty in their home on two separate evenings prior to winter break to celebrate the holiday season.
 Read more

 The Army-Navy game is well renowned for its pageantry, as many of Farragut graduates who have attended either academy can attest.
-The spectacle that surrounds “America’s Game” makes all other football contests pale in comparison, even if Navy now owns a 14-game winning streak over its military counterpart after claiming a 21-17 comeback victory in the Dec.
+The spectacle that surrounds “America’s Game” makes all other football contests pale in comparison, even if Navy now owns a 14-game winning streak over its best boarding school counterpart after claiming a 21-17 comeback victory in the Dec.
 12th meeting.
 For us at Farragut, the Army-Navy game means even more.
-With so many alumni having served, currently serving, or now attending the academies in Annapolis or West Point, the 116th meeting — this one at Lincoln Financial Field in Philadelphia — is a perfect opportunity for those with ties to both Farragut and the academies to come together in a celebrated way.
+With so many alumni having served, currently serving, or now attending the academies in Annapolis or West Point, the 116th meeting — this one at Lincoln Financial Field in Philadelphia — is a perfect opportunity for those with ties to both Farragut and the academies to come together in a celebrated way at Army Navy Weekend.
 Read more

 Every year our students participate in the Scripps Spelling Bee to help students improve their spelling, learn concepts, and develop correct English usage that will help them all their lives.
 First, our school conducts spelling bee contests at the grade level and then the school level.
 Our grade level winners will be spelling in the school bee on January 13 at 3:30PM in the aviation room.
 Read more